jatin-sharmaa/CodeSnippetsforSalesforce/README.md

 icon:lwc | LWC Icon.
 Supports all Utility icons button:basic-lwc | Basic Button LWC
 button:icon-lwc | Basic Button LWC
+spinner-lwc | Spinner to be displayed in the component body while data is loading.

 ### SLDS Classes
 > These will only work inside the class attributes